Your online presence will be checked. We repeat — your online presence will be checked. Make sure you're prepared.

 But wait — what about a social media check?

 Does that mean hiring managers will be looking at your LinkedIn page?
 Almost certainly.
 But what makes you think they'll stop there?
 They will probably do a full social media check, too.
 If that gives you a little panic moment, it probably should.
-Other social media sites, blogs, and websites, plus anything else you do online, leaves a trail that could lead to negative impressions for potential employers.
+Other social media sites, blogs, and websites, plus anything else you do online, leave a trail that could lead to negative impressions for potential employers.

 Here is a simple checklist of things to look for and clean up before it's too late.